-A typical evaluation can take anywhere from six to fourteen months.
-Consequently, evaluation is costly; the exact amount depends on the complexity of the product and the desired Evaluation Assurance Level.
-Note that this is only for the evaluation of a specific TOE against an existing Protection Profile or using no Protection Profile.
-In case a new Protection Profile is necessary, the process of certification of such a PP may again take a year.
+Note that all previous indications only cover evaluations of a specific TOE against an existing Protection Profile or using no Protection Profile.
+In case a new Protection Profile is necessary, the process of certification of such a PP generally last less than three months.